stephenyhuang/DateTimeValidator/README.md

 - Dictionary used to store timedate values.
 Easy way to achieve uniqueness with entries.
 - Pattern matching with regular expressions to validate the format of each datetime value.
-- Logging implemented to provide details on validity of each datetime value, and if value is invalid, where is it invalid?
+- Logging implemented to provide details on validity of each datetime value or whether the value is a repeat.
--

 ### Assumptions Made